 2. The team is only as good as its weakest player.
 We’ve worked hard to develop a fantastic team.
 I’ve had to make a few tough decisions along the way to make changes when a person wasn’t working at the level I really wanted.
 There’s always a period of wrenching readjustment.
 But in the long run, these are incredibly important decisions.

 3. Show appreciation every day.
 We have drawn very talented people to work on our team.
 Talented people have many options.
 I try to express each day how much I value them.

 4. Stay open to karmic opportunities.
 When a client asks you to do something you’ve not tried before, be open to it.
 When you’re introduced to a talented new consultant, find some way to partner together.
 Take advantage of these moments to stretch your thinking and try new things.

 5. Play the long game.
 There will be setbacks.
 But I’ve managed to stay committed to our mission and confident in our success, even in the down moments.
 And I think that confidence has been contagious.

-LRI’s expert consultants can provide coaching to help you or others in your organization develop leadership skills.
-Please call us for a free consultation at 800-598-7662 or email your inquiry to email@example.com.
+LRI’s expert consultants can provide coaching to help you or others in your organization to develop leadership skills.
+Please call us for a free consultation at 800-598-7662 or email your inquiry to [email protected].